 2.5–3L water daily, starting with a large glass upon waking

-If you don't have regular cycles (menopause, PCOS, etc.), focus on listening to your energy levels and adjusting intensity accordingly.
-The principles of progressive overload still apply.
+If you use oral contraception, have irregular cycles, or are in perimenopause/menopause, these phase guidelines may not apply to you.
+Focus on listening to your energy levels and adjusting intensity day by day.
+The principles of progressive overload still apply regardless of cycle status.